Table of Contents

 Reliability – How high is the accuracy of the measurement of the test?

 A test can be classified as accurate when it yields an identical or very similar result under the same condition for the same person.
 What possibilities are available for testing the reliability of a test?

-- Test-retest reliability: The name says it all: Repetition.
+- Test-retest reliability: The name says it all: repetition.
 The same test is repeatedly applied to the same proband.

-- Correlation coefficient: Measure for measurement accuracy
+- Correlation coefficient: measure for measurement accuracy

-There are two different kinds of validation:
+There are 2 different kinds of validation:

 - External validation: For this purpose, external objects are taken into account.
 The results of the study can be generalized and extended to other situations/populations.
-When significant differences between groups of people occur, this is called discriminant validity.
+When significant differences between groups of people occur, this is called the discriminant validity.
 A study holds predictive validity when a test leads to predictions.

-Quality criteria: Sensitivity, specificity and predictive values
+Quality criteria: sensitivity, specificity, and predictive values

 Verification procedures: Does the diagnostic approach make sense?

-- Specificity: Specificity indicates how many people are actually healthy that are identified as negative by the test.
+- Specificity: Specificity indicates how many people are healthy that are identified as negative by the test.